A-Star100/A-Star100.github.io/README.md

  [DevTools](https://developer.chrome.com/docs/devtools).
 You can copy-paste parts of code you want and view where they are in real-time.

 ## Maintenance
 If the site is going under heavy maintenance or repetitive changes that will disrupt deployment, you will see a message that says: "Site is going under maintenance", by using another Git branch as a publishing source.
-Why not just use the branch for the old, unchanged version of the site, you ask?
-That is a good choice, but I'll have to update both, and merging both may result in unwanted changes that I'd rather not do.
-So that's why.
-Also, it'll be annoying for users when they get comfortable with a new layout and an old one comes up.
-It is better to just tell them the site is under maintenance :)
-Anyway, thanks!
+This is only for **HEAVY** maintenance, where repetitive changes will occur, and as you know, multiple deployments can't occur in GitHub, so I have to switch the publishing branch.